Deep Dive: Environmental Justice

 Implementation on the Ground: Developing Regulations and Measuring Cumulative Impacts

-In September 2021 DEP Commissioner Shawn LaTourette issued an Administrative Order to meet the legislative intent of New Jersey’s EJ law as a stop-gap measure while DEP promulgates regulations.
+In September 2021 DEP Commissioner Shawn LaTourette issued an Administrative Order to meet the legislative intent of New Jersey’s EJ law as a stop-gap measure while DEP promulgated regulations.
 As outlined in the law, DEP developed a list of overburdened communities.
-More information can be found on the DEP website.

 In the future, EJIC may consider additional metrics related to defining overburdened communities and parameters for environmental and public health stressors and what types of goods and services may be attributable to policy or environmental decisions.
 DEP identified 31 stressors, including point sources of water pollution: surface water quality, combined sewer overflows, and all NJPDES sites.
 Drinking water quality (Number of Maximum Concentration Level (MCL), Treatment Technique (TT), and Action Level Exceedance (ALE) violations, and flooding are also water-related environmental and public health stressors that will be considered when developing EJ impact statements and approving or denying permits.